 So here I am paying homage to that machine.
 And to espresso in general…

-THE BLUESTAR COFFEE SITE DESCRIBES the Fracino Piccino as a “duel boiler” machine.
+AT THE TIME OF OUR ORIGINAL writing, the Bluestar Coffee site was describing the Fracino Piccino as a “duel boiler” machine.
 Well, no, the two separate 300ml boilers haven’t challenged one another to a fight.
 The machine simply uses—unlike most other domestic coffee machines—a pair of boilers, each with its own purpose in life.
 “Dual boilers” would be the more conventional description.

 Why two boilers, then?